chunkyguy/chunkyguy.github.io/_posts/2023-09-25-autoresizing-mask.md

 ![bg-landscape-bad.png]({{site.url}}/assets/autoresizingmask/bg-landscape-bad.png)

-The fix for this is to set the `autoresizingMask` with `width` and `height` to indicate that all the margins are fixed and so the width and height are flexible:
+The fix for this is to set the `autoresizingMask` with flexible `width` and `height` to indicate that all the margins are fixed and so the width and height are flexible:

 ```swift
 bgVw.autoresizingMask = [.flexibleWidth, .flexibleHeight]